peterhinch/micropython-msgpack/README.md

  * `bytes` Binary data.
  * `float` IEEE-754 single or double precision controlled by a dump option.
  * `tuple` By default tuples are de-serialised as lists, but this can be overridden by a load option.
-The extension module provides proper support wherby `list` and `tuple` objects unpack unchanged.
+An extension module provides proper support whereby `list` and `tuple` objects unpack unchanged.
  * `list` Termed "array" in MessagePack documentation.
  * `dict` Termed "map" in MessagePack docs.